Phoenix – Reykjavík Edition

 2.nd stage manager Gígja Sara Björnsson (IS)

 Scenography assistant Nanna Rosalia Sigaard (DK)

 Set builder Klemens Hannigan (IS)

 Creative PR and production assistance Sandra Oskk & Hrefna Lind Lárusdóttir (IS)

 Photos for social medias Anni Savolainen (FIN)

-Builders assistance Gudmundur Ingi Thorvaldsson (IS)
+Builder’s assistance Gudmundur Ingi Thorvaldsson (IS)

-co-creating performer & dancer Cindy Rudel (Germany)
+Co-creating performer & dancer Cindy Rudel (GER)

 Co-creating performer Helga Rosenfeldt Olsen (DK)